JanHendrikVanHeusden/Sudoku/README.md

   We will see!
   So I also should remove all the commented out stuff on synchronization.

 * I'd like to build a **web frontend** for it.
 Would really like that!
 Maybe using something like ktor + Vue or maybe Angular.
-But no detailed plans for it yet, and zero experience in frontend developing!
+But no detailed plans for it yet, and not much experience in frontend developing!

 * Would also be interesting to use an Amazon Web OCR Service to read a Sudoku from an image and load it into the tool - fancy plan, but imagination rather than realisation yet 😉